corydozen/serverless-cdk-cicd/README.md

 1. S3 Static Hosted Site
 1. Enzyme testing
 1. Postman

+# Here are some of the services I'll be using

+- AWS CDK
+- AWS DynamoDb
+- AWS Appsync
+- AWS Cognito
+- AWS S3
+- AWS CodeCommit
+- AWS CodeBuild
+- AWS CodeDeploy
+- AWS CodePipeline
+- ReactJS
+- Redux
+- React Router
+- Enzyme
+- Postman

+I will be exploring this project as I go.
+So, it may not reach it's destination.
+But it will at least get close.

+I'm going to try to avoid doing [this](https://www.youtube.com/watch?v=MAlSjtxy5ak).

 If you want to know a bit more about how I ended up here, read on.
 If not, go ahead and skip to [Step 1](01/).